PETA Donates Lifesaving Human Simulators to National Albanian Trauma Program

 PETA’s TraumaMan Donations Spare Animals’ Lives

-PETA has donated 124 TraumaMan simulators, worth more than $3 million, to ATLS programs in 23 countries—including Bangladesh, Iraq, and Sudan—sparing the lives of more than 2,000 animals each year and providing surgeons with superior, human-relevant training.
+PETA has donated 124 TraumaMan simulators, worth several million dollars, to ATLS programs in 23 countries—including Bangladesh, Iraq, and Sudan—sparing the lives of thousands of animals each year and providing surgeons with superior, human-relevant training.
 Studies show that doctors who learned lifesaving surgical skills on human simulators are more proficient than those who trained on animals.

 In 2019, a PETA scientist and a surgeon published a study in the Journal of Surgical Education that found that our TraumaMan donation program had “successfully transformed the surgical skills laboratories of … international ATLS programs to replace animal use with non-animal simulation models that are more anatomically realistic, cost less, and allow trainees to repeat surgical skills until proficiency.”